kellpossible/blog/content/code/002-making-maps.md

 ### About Earth Shape Models

 In order to project a map of earth onto a flat surface, you need to have a notion about what exact the shape of the earth is in the form of a mathematical model.
 The most basic model for the shape of the earth is that of a sphere.
-The Earth is an irregular shape, and not a sphere.
-This means that projections using a sphere as the model will, in certain areas, be less accurate/less useful.
+However, Earth is an irregular shape, and not a perfect sphere.
+This means that projections using a sphere as the model will, in certain areas, be much less accurate and therefore less useful.

 Luckily, most of the irregularities are small and localised, so a better (than a sphere) model of the Earth\'s shape can be built using an